Rocko (rapper): 2010–present: Mixtape circuit

-His second studio album One of One was originally meant to be released on Def Jam.
-However, this never happened, as he parted ways with Def Jam, looking for better label situations.
-He subsequently formed his own label, A-1 Recordings.
-On March 1, 2010, he released the mixtape Wild Life, as a result of the positive feedback for the mixtape, Rocko re-released it as an album.
+His second studio album One of One was originally slated for release on Def Jam Recordings, however Rocko ultimately parted ways with the label.
+He subsequently rebranded his Rocky Road label to be known as A1 Recordings (often typeset as A-1 Recordings).
+On March 1, 2010, he released the mixtape Wild Life.
+As a result of the positive feedback for the mixtape, Rocko re-released it as an independent album in June of that year, adding the subtitle Deez Streets a Beast.
+The album contained guest appearances from his A1 Recordings signee Future, who performed on the tracks "9 Times Outta Ten", "Up", and "You Know".

 On February 9, 2011, Rocko released his mixtape Rocko Dinero.
-On November 24, 2011, he released the mixtape Gift of Gab, the mixtape spawned Rocko's single "Squares Out Your Circle" with his A1 artist Future.
+In September 2011, A1 Recordings would have its first major release with Future's debut single "Tony Montana", which Rocko co-wrote.
+On November 24, 2011, he released the mixtape Gift of Gab, the mixtape spawned the regionally successful single "Squares Out Your Circle" (featuring Future).

+In April 2012, Future released his debut album Pluto, which Rocko executive produced and co-wrote five tracks on.
+The album was met with critical and commercial success, likewise with Future's subsequent releases on the A1 label.
 On October 25, 2012, Rocko released the mixtape Wordplay.

 On January 26, 2013, it was announced that Rocko was considering joining his old business partner L.A.
+Reid (who was previously an executive at Def Jam) on his new label Epic Records, as Rocko's artist Future was performing well on the label.
+He intimated he wasn't sure about the decision, and ultimately did not sign with the Epic.
+Despite Rocko remaining independent, Future would continue to release his projects with Epic and remain A1's only major signee.

-Reid's label Epic which is also home to his friend and artist Future, but intimating he was not quite sure.
-On February 16, 2013, he released Gift of Gab 2; the mixtape is known for the controversial single "U.O.E.N.O." featuring Future & Rick Ross.
-The song made a "Hot Shot Debut" on the Hot R&B/Hip-Hop Songs chart at #44 and has peaked at #14.
-"U.O.E.N.O." also peaked at #20 on the Hot 100, becoming his first top 40 hit.
-Also On February 16, 2013, it was announced that Rocko inked in a distribution deal with E1 Music for his label A1, and that his believed mixtape Seeing Is Believing will now be his forthcoming second studio album and it will not be entitled One of One.
+On February 16, 2013, he released Gift of Gab 2; the mixtape spawned his second hit with the somewhat controversial single: "U.O.E.N.O." featuring Future and Rick Ross.
+The song, produced by Childish Major, peaked at number 20 on the Billboard Hot 100, becoming his first top 40 hit.
+On February 16, 2013, it was announced that Rocko signed a distribution deal with E1 Music for his label A1, and that he was preparing for the release of his next studio album, Seeing Is Believing, effectively cancelling One of One.
 On March 25, 2013, Rocko hinted of a possible collaboration album between him and Future.
-Rocko's next upcoming mixtapes to promote Seeing Is Believing, is Wordplay 2 and #IGNANT.
+Rocko would then release the mixtape Wordplay 2 the same year.

 On February 7, 2014, Rocko released his mixtape Lingo 4 Dummys.
 On May 29, 2014, Rocko released an extended play (EP) entitled Poet in dedication of the passing of Maya Angelou.
-The EP, which features a guest appearance from Nas, was originally released for free online, but later added to the iTunes Store via A-1 Recordings.
+The EP, which features a guest appearance from Nas, was originally released for free online, but later added to the iTunes Store via A1 Recordings.
 On October 15, 2014, Rocko released his mixtape IGNANT.
 On November 27, 2014, Rocko released his mixtape FOOD.